nathanLoretan/FIR_Filter/README.md

     $ cd /path/to/FIR_filter
     $ make

+By default, the Makefile compile using python3 but it is possible to specify the version python2.7 or python3.
+It is important to clean the project if the python version is changed.

+    $ make python3.5
+    $ make python2.7

 The makefile compiles the C++ class and create the python module.
 Then the python package can be simply improted.
 The FIR filter class is not compiled in the reposite.